 To a family of six, the word “free” is magical.
-I’m sure it doesn’t come as a surprise to you that I diligently search out free and low-cost outings to entertain my kids — during the summer and otherwise.
+I’m sure it doesn’t come as a surprise to you that I diligently search out free fun and low-cost outings to entertain my kids — during the summer and otherwise.
 Sure, it’s also cheap to stay at home — and we do our fair share of that as well — but have you never noticed how quickly a day of play at home turns into an uncontrollable urge to clean and purge?
 Personally, I need inexpensive ways to take a break from that feeling.
-Let me share some budget-friendly summer fun that has gotten us (happily) through the beginning of the summer:
+Let me share some free summer fun that has gotten us (happily) through the beginning of the summer:

 Free local swimming holes